6.3 Module graph with imports

 Overview

-The graph building happens in the following steps:
+The process of building the graph unfolds through the following sequential steps:

 Build the module graph